scythewyvern/green-max/README.md

 For development, I used Bun as the package manager and test runner.
 Therefore, Bun is required to run the **tests**.
+However, you can use npm, pnpm, or bun to install dependencies and run the project.

 ```sh
 npm install